|History:||Issued||-- August 2000|

 Expectations of University students do not change once they leave the physical boundaries of the campus.
 Even when off campus, students can be held accountable for their actions - the Code of Student Conduct applies to all students, whether they are on or off campus.
 Student behavior shall be consistent with the published Code of Student Conduct, laws and regulations, and Expectations of a Catholic University Student.
 The University reserves the right to take appropriate action to protect the health and well-being of an individual and/or the University community, including pursuing disciplinary action for any violation of University policy or district or federal law off University premises by a student that affects the University's interests and/or is inconsistent with the University's expectations of students.

 In addition, when off campus, students are members of the District of Columbia community and will be held to certain standards, just like other community members.
 The Metropolitan Police Department has jurisdiction to respond to incidents occurring at an off-campus residence if they receive complaints from neighbors and other community members about students' behavior.
-The University, after learning of complaints, may take action as necessary.
+The University, after learning of complaints, may take administrative or disciplinary action as necessary.

 IV.
 Disciplined Property Status